 We recommend requiring security keys for those employees who create and access data that needs the highest level of security.
-You should require 2SV for all other employees and encourage the use of security keys.
+You should require 2SV for all other employees and encourage them to use security keys.

-Security keys are the best 2SV method, because they offer the most secure form of 2SV.
+Security keys offer the most secure form of 2SV.
 They are based on the open standard developed by Google as part of the Fast Identity Online (FIDO) Alliance.
 Security keys require a compatible browser on user devices.

-If cost and distribution are factors in your decision, Google Prompt or the Google Authenticator app are good alternatives.
-Google Prompt provides a better user experience, because users simply tap their device when prompted instead of entering a verification code.
+If cost and distribution are factors in your decision, a Google prompt or the Google Authenticator app are good alternatives.
+A Google prompt provides a better user experience, because users simply tap their device when prompted instead of entering a verification code.

 If your users can't carry mobile devices, they can generate printable backup codes to take into high-security areas.